thejsway/thejsway/manuscript/chapter04.md

 ### Parity

-Check the following program that shows even number (divisible by 2) between 1 and 10.
+Check the following program that shows even numbers (divisible by 2) between 1 and 10.

 ```js
 for (let i = 1; i <= 10; i++) {